9 activities to help your child explore strengths and passions

 Tennis

 Does your child have a lot of energy and good visual-spatial skills?
 Tennis helps kids practice hand-eye coordination and movement planning.
 Tennis is primarily a one-on-one sport.
 That makes it good for kids who aren’t as comfortable in large social groups, but who need to work on social skills.
-Your child will learn to follow rules, develop good sportsmanship, set personal goals, and be accountable for making progress.
+Your child will learn to follow rules, set personal goals, and be accountable for making progress.

 Share